 Fierce, independent, and, most of all, adorable — you can’t deny a cat’s captivating charm.
 Something else we can agree on, though, is that litter boxes are not very cute.
 Unless you’ve trained your cat to “go” in the toilet, you probably need an indoor litter box.
-Here are some ideas for the best places to put a litter box in your home.
+Here are some of the best litter box placements in your home.

 The living room